MiguelSombrero/fifteen-puzzle-solver/documentation/design.md

 - HashSet for keeping track visited game states
 - ArrayList for storing game states following current state

-Also Array is needed for storing state of each game.
+Also basic Array is needed for storing state of each game.

 ## Sources